hbmbs/Final-project/README.md

 - **duration_ms :** an int determining the duration of the track in milliseconds.\
 the rest of the columns are: **energy**, **instrumentalness**, **key**, **liveness**, **loudness**, **mode**, **speechiness**, **tempo**, **time_signature**, **valence**

+### QUESTIONS TO BE ANSWERED

+- What makes a track popular?
+- How can we make a track that will be popular?